Monarch73/RFBridge2/README.md

 # RFBridge2

+This Project has been abandoned.
+Please head over to https://github.com/Monarch73/MicroHomebridgeAlexaEsp8266

 This Project uses an esp8266 board as a hub to control RF-Switches via Amazon Echo (Alexa) by emulating a Phillips Hue Bridge.

 Status of this dokumentation is incomplete.
 Parts that still need work are marked by @@todo

 # Flashing the release.